 In fact, modern-day Consumers are also leaning for those brands which offer less or eco- friendly packaging.
 Here are a few companies that are trying to make the environment green by minimizing packaging.

 7 Companies that promote eco-friendly packaging

 Image Source: bpando.org

 Dell is such a brand that might be overlooked by everyone who is considering eco- friendly packaging.
-In effort of becoming a sustainable brand, Dell has started its own packaging.
-Its first decision regarding packaging was to incorporate bamboo packages for Inspiron series as it an effective alternative over plastic, moulded paper pulps and corrugated cardboard.
-Bamboo is environment friendly and is the fastest growing grass that can be harvested in every 2- 3 years.
+In an effort of becoming a sustainable brand, Dell has started its own packaging.
+Its first decision regarding packaging was to incorporate bamboo packages for Inspiron series as it an effective alternative over plastic, molded paper pulps, and corrugated cardboard.
+Bamboo is environmentally friendly and is the fastest-growing grass that can be harvested in every 2- 3 years.
 It needs not to be replanted and the quality of soil is also improved.
 No pesticides or fertilizers are needed to grow it.

 Apart from the green wrapping of bamboo, the company is trying to reduce its overall packaging volume and is increasing the recyclable content.
 Dell holds upholds the corporate responsibility of a sustainable brand.

 Image Source: cdn.gardnerweb.com

 Lush first hit the market around 20 years ago and is still working hard for minimizing or eradicating packaging while manufacturing new products.
 The product has a bare minimal packing when it hits the store.
 In case the packaging is unavoidable as in case of liquids, Lush uses recyclable materials for it.
 Simple packing made of biodegradable, post- consumers and recyclable materials is used.

 A total of 89% of packaging material is made of recyclable content.
 Also, Lush is aimed to make 100% of its packaging recyclable and compostable.